Real-Time Neural Materials using Block-Compressed Features: Introduction

-The method we present addresses these challenges.
-Our goal is to design a neural material model that can be integrated into a rendering pipeline without relying on any vendor-specific features and achieve real-time performance on consumer-grade hardware.
 To do so, we present a framework capable of (1) learning the material information at any point and scale and (2) leveraging hardware-based Block Compression (BC) format to store the learned neural features.
 Our features can thus be decoded continuously at any scale in $uv$ space, making it possible to reconstruct the material information with one sample per pixel and achieve smooth transition between various scales.
 This removes the need for any subsequent filtering step.
 Furthermore, encoding our neural features as regular block compressed textures reduces their memory footprint enabling us to increase their resolution.
 This, in turn, directly influences the complexity of the decoder network, making it considerably simpler and significantly reduces computational time.

 The paper is organized as follows.
 Section \ref{sec:relatedwork} quickly details existing material representation and compression methods.
 We then present the technical aspects of our neural material learning framework and block based features in sections \ref{sec:framework} and \ref{sec:bclayers} respectively.
 In section \ref{sec:practical} we describe how to practically use our framework to learn a standard PBR material and integrate it in a real-time rendering pipeline.
 Finally, we present our results in section \ref{sec:results} and conclude by discussing some limitations and future work in section \ref{sec:limitations}.